What is Drag Racing?

 Essentially, drag racing is a paring of two vehicles against each other on a straightaway course--a contest of acceleration and reflexes between vehicles and drivers.
-The accepted measure of distance is 1000' for the Top Fuel and Funny cars.
-Pro Stock, Sportsman, and other classes use a quarter-mile (1320') and an eighth-mile (660') for distance.
+The accepted measure of distance is 1000' for the Top Fuel and Funny cars and other classes (Pro Stock, Sportsman, Bracket) use a 1/4 mile (1320'), and an 1/8 mile (660') for distance.
 The racer's primary objective is to become the overall winner of his/her class.
-To achieve this goal, two car competitions are conducted untill there is one vehicle left to the class.
+To achieve this goal, two car competitions are conducted until there is one vehicle left to the class.

 In the early days of drag racing a flag man was used to start the race-but, then an electronic device was introduced known as a Christmas tree.
 This system features a vertical series of lights, displaying a visual countdown for each driver.
 The drivers try to make their moves between the last amber light and just before the green light come on.
 The technique in staging and starting is one of the most vital skills a drag racer can develop, since a majority of races are won or lost at the starting line.

 Unlike NASCAR or other forms of racing where the drivers has several laps to make up any miscalculations, in drag racing you only have a thousand of a second.
 Upon leaving the starting line a separate timer is triggered for each vehicle and that timer is stopped when the vehicles cross the finish line.
 This is known as ET or Elapsed Time, the speed (MPH) is calculated by 2 additional lights.
 The losing vehicle is eliminated and the winner advances to the next round.
 This continues until, there is only one vehicle left and he/she is declared the winner.
-Note:: these rules and regulations are widely used in both NHRA and IHRA competition.
+Note: these rules and regulations are widely used in both NHRA and IHRA competition.

 The Mellow Yellow Four Professional categories are:

 Top Fuel, Funny Car, Pro-Stock